 HOW TO RIDE

-YOUTH: To ride for free, simply show a valid school ID from the current school year, an RTA Youth ID card, a California driver’s license or any state-issued ID showing the rider is 18 or younger.
+YOUTH: If you do not appear to be age 18 or younger you will be asked to show a valid school ID from the current school year, an RTA Youth ID card, a California driver’s license or any state-issued ID showing the rider is 18 or younger.

 For schedule and route information, click here or contact RTA's Customer Information Center at (951) 565-5002.

 FREE RIDES AUGUST 2020 – JULY 2022.
 Dates subject to change.